20+ Vegetarian Pizza Toppings

 It depends on the type of vegetables.
 Here are a few examples:

-• The most versatile: tomatoes, zucchini, mushrooms, and onions can be used either cooked or raw, they always taste great on pizza.
+• The most versatile: tomatoes, zucchini, mushrooms, and onions can be used either cooked or raw; they always taste great on pizza.

-There’re a few golden rules that help in that soggy bottom situation:
+There are a few golden rules that help in that soggy bottom situation:

 • Use the lowest rack.
-Place your pizza stone or your baking sheet at the bottom of the oven, ideally close to the heating element.
+Place your pizza stone or baking sheet at the bottom of the oven, ideally close to the heating element.

 Ready for a terrific pizza night? : )